 Sections 509 and 510 thus are sufficient to afford the Attorney General the authority to delegate the Attorney General’s own investigatory and prosecutorial functions to an attorney hired into DOJ for that purpose from outside the Department.

-Section 515 of Title 28, which Judge Cannon discusses more extensively than Sections 509 and 510, is not necessary to establish this point—but it strongly confirms Congress’ understanding that such “special” counsels can be hired into the Department specifically in order to investigate and prosecute an identified case.[4]
+Section 515 of Title 28, which Judge Cannon discusses more extensively than Sections 509 and 510, is not necessary to establish this point—but it strongly confirms Congress’ understanding that “special” counsels can be hired into the Department specifically in order to investigate and prosecute an identified case.[4]

 First, subsection 515(a) expressly establishes that such prosecutorial functions are not the exclusive province of U.S. Attorneys.
 It provides: